-24-Hour Deadline: A new committee formed during the last 16 days before the election must file the Form 410 within 24 hours by fax, guaranteed overnight delivery, personal delivery, or online.
-An original with "wet" signatures (paper filing) must be filed in conjunction with filings sent by fax or online.
+24-Hour Deadline: A new committee formed during the last 16 days before the election must file the Form 410 within 24 hours by fax, guaranteed overnight delivery, personal delivery, or online, or by email using a verified digital signature.
+Effective, January 1, 2023, filers required to file a report or statement by paper with the Secretary of State may instead file the paper report or statement by email.
+All statements must be signed using a verified digital signature.
+Please access the Secretary of State's website for more information on how to file with a digital signature.
+An original with "wet" signatures (paper or digital filing) must be filed in conjunction with filings sent by fax or online.
 A faxed copy is not considered filed until an exact paper filing with "wet" signatures is sent within 24 hours of the faxed copy.

-File the original Form 410 with the office of:
+File the original paper Form 410 with the office of: